wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/8-lab.md

 1. Save the Power BI Desktop file.

-1. If you intend to start the next lab, leave Power BI Desktop open.
+1. If you intend to start the next lab, you can opt to leave Power BI Desktop open.

+    > [!WARNING]
+    > If you leave the lab open, it will time out after one to four hours.
+Your work in the *current* module's lab will be lost, but each lab after the first one includes a PBIX file with the work from all previous labs completed so that you don't need to start over.

     You’ll create a report based on the data model in the **Design a report in Power BI Desktop, Part 1** lab.